untillpro/scm4j/scm4j-releaser/README.md

 # Overview

-Library povides API and CLI to perform such tasks as (Ref [Semantic Versioning 2.0.0](http://semver.org/))
+Library povides API and CLI to perform such tasks as
 - Create a minor version
 - Create a patch version

+ Ref.
+[Semantic Versioning 2.0.0](http://semver.org/)) for naming convention.

 For low vcs operations scm4j-vcs- libraries are used